 God’s simple plan unfolds with yet another dimension.
 Israel fails in her calling and by-in-large rejects her Messiah.
-For this reason, the Lord fulfills His prophesy and turns to the gentiles to provoke Israel to jealousy.[vi]
-The gentiles who were now grafted into Israel would join their Messianic-Jewish brethren as ‘one new man’ in Christ to complete the great commission.[vii]
-In provoking Israel to jealousy, the gentiles were to arouse the unsaved Jewish people to accept their Messiah and fulfill their calling to become a light to the nations.
-Joining their gentile brothers as ‘one’ people of God, the message of salvation would go forth from Jerusalem to the farthest ends of the earth.[viii]
+Therefore, the Lord fulfilled His prophecy by turning to the Gentiles to provoke Israel to jealousy.[vi]
+The Gentiles who were now grafted into Israel would join their Messianic-Jewish brethren as “one new man” in Christ to complete the great commission.[vii]
+In provoking Israel to jealousy, the Gentiles were to arouse the unsaved Jewish people to accept their Messiah and fulfill their calling to become a light to the nations.
+Joining their gentile brothers as one people of God, the message of salvation would go forth from Jerusalem to the farthest ends of the earth.[viii]
 Then Yeshua would return with His congregation of saints, the church to Jerusalem to establish His earthly kingdom over the remnant of now saved Israel and the remnant of all the nations.[ix]

-But something went terribly wrong.
+But something went wrong.
 A root of division and a spirit of anti-Semitism had taken hold within the church, starting as early as the first century.
 Tertullian, a foundational pillar of the Catholic Church and called the “father of Latin Christianity,” writes in An Answer to The Jews about the Law of Moses.
-In doing so he says this: “Out of the womb of Rebecca ‘two peoples and two nations were about to proceed,’—of course those of the Jews, that is, of Israel; and of the Gentiles, that is ours.
+In doing so, he says this: “Out of the womb of Rebecca two peoples and two nations were about to proceed—of course those of the Jews, that is, of Israel; and of the Gentiles, that is ours.
 Each, then, was called a people and a nation; lest, from the nuncupative appellation, any should dare to claim for himself the privilege of grace.
-For God ordained ‘two peoples and two nations” as about to proceed out of the womb of one woman…’”
+For God ordained two peoples and two nations” as about to proceed out of the womb of one woman…”

-Tertullian has clearly written the first literary piece on supersessionism, i.e. replacement theology which has served as the foundational teaching for the Catholic Church for centuries, the primary global denomination that holds to the false view of supersessionism.
-Despite the reformation, many Protestant denominations have continued to hold to this same view, or have maintained an apathetic or illiterate view of scripture that dilutes or undervalues the calling of the Jewish people.
+Tertullian has written the first literary piece on supersessionism, i.e., replacement theology which has served as the foundational teaching for the Catholic Church for centuries, the primary global denomination that holds to the false view of supersessionism.
+Despite the Reformation, many Protestant denominations have continued to hold to this same view, or have maintained an apathetic or illiterate view of scripture that dilutes or undervalues the calling of the Jewish people.

 The Apostle Paul wrote this about the Jews, “my brethren, my countrymen according to the flesh, who are Israelites, to whom pertain the adoption, the glory, the covenants, the giving of the law, the service of God, and the promises; of whom are the fathers and from whom, according to the flesh, Christ came, who is over all…” (Romans 9:3-5, NKJV).[xiii]
 “What advantage then has the Jew, or what is the profit of circumcision?
 Much in every way!
 Chiefly because to them were committed the oracles of God” (Romans 3:1-2).

-In other words, Paul is saying that to the Jews belonged all the promises (which are fulfilled in Christ), and to the gentiles belonged nothing unless they are now covered by the blood of Yeshua and grafted into Israel to become ‘one new man’ with them in Christ.[xiv]
-God has dealt severely with the natural branches that rejected their Messiah, even cutting them away to give place for the gentiles to be grafted in.[xv]
+In other words, Paul is saying that to the Jews belonged all the promises (which are fulfilled in Christ), and to the gentiles belonged nothing unless the blood of Yeshua now covers them and has grafted them into Israel to become “one new man” with them in Christ.[xiv]
+God has dealt severely with the natural branches that rejected their Messiah, even cutting them away to give place for the Gentiles to be grafted in.[xv]
 But Paul also warned the gentiles not to boast or become proud against the Jews, saying, “for if God did not spare the natural branches, He may not spare you either” (Romans 11:21).[xvi]

 “Thus says the Lord God: “Behold, I will lift My hand in an oath to the nations, And set up My standard for the peoples; They shall bring your sons in their arms, And your daughters shall be carried on their shoulders; Kings shall be your foster fathers, And their queens your nursing mothers; They shall bow down to you with their faces to the earth, And lick up the dust of your feet.
 Then you will know that I am the Lord, For they shall not be ashamed who wait for Me” (Isaiah 49:22-23).